carloodq/dbs_analysis/README.md

 Instructions:
 - download your transactions data as Excel file from dbs.com
-- place it in the folder named 'data'
+- create a folder named 'data' and put your excel file inside
 - click 'do_analysis.bat'

 *the analysis will run on your PC, so no data is uploaded*